aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-gpu-opensource-observability.md

 ### Grafana NVIDIA DCGM Exporter Dashboard

-Login to your AMG workspace and navigate to the Dashboards panel.
+Login to your Amazon Managed Grafana workspace and navigate to the Dashboards panel.
 You should see a dashboard named `NVIDIA DCGM Exporter Dashboard`.

 We will now generate some load, to see some metrics in the dashboard.
 Please run the following command from terminal: